dylanroscover/TDComponents/README.md

 * `Output Channel *` - The name of each output channel as a parameter, editable or Read Only depending on whether the Use Input Channel Names parameter is enabled or not.

-#### General

-* `Reinit` - Reinitializes the component, a sort of reset button.

-* `Version` - Current version of the component, which can be compared with this repo to confirm the latest version.

-* `Help` - Opens this webpage in a browser for the very section you're reading right now... help! #meta

-* `Update` - Opens the latest tox component for download.

 #### Operation